open-telemetry/opentelemetry-specification/issue-management.md

 Some issues are not directly related to a particular code change.
-If an issue is worth considering in the issue backlog, but not scoped clearly enough for work to begin, then please label it `need-discussion`.
+If an issue is worth considering in the issue backlog, but not scoped clearly enough for work to begin, then please label it `needs-discussion`.

 - When possible, move the discussion forward by using tests and code examples.
 - If discussion happens elsewhere, record relevant meeting notes into the